sotrh/learn-wgpu/docs/intermediate/tutorial10-lighting/README.md

 ## Ray/Path Tracing

-This is an *advanced* topic, and we won't be covering it in depth here.
+This is an *advanced* topic, and we won't be covering it in-depth here.
 It's the closest model to the way light really works so I felt I had to mention it.
 Check out the [ray tracing tutorial](../../todo/) if you want to learn more.

 ## The Blinn-Phong Model

-Ray/path tracing is often too computationally expensive for most realtime applications (though that is starting to change), so a more efficient, if less accurate method based on the [Phong reflection model](https://en.wikipedia.org/wiki/Phong_shading) is often used.
+Ray/path tracing is often too computationally expensive for most real-time applications (though that is starting to change), so a more efficient, if less accurate method based on the [Phong reflection model](https://en.wikipedia.org/wiki/Phong_shading) is often used.
 It splits up the lighting calculation into three (3) parts: ambient lighting, diffuse lighting, and specular lighting.
 We're going to be learning the [Blinn-Phong model](https://en.wikipedia.org/wiki/Blinn%E2%80%93Phong_reflection_model), which cheats a bit at the specular calculation to speed things up.

 Before we can get into that though, we need to add a light to our scene.